4.7 Youth work to foster social inclusion

 Youth work providers in the field of social inclusion for young people

-In Finland, at the local level municipalities are responsible for youth work (see Glossary).
+In Finland, at the local level municipalities are responsible for youth work.
 For example, there are more than a thousand youth houses in daily use, outreach youth work programmes and youth workshops.
 Also, registered youth organisations, national youth centres and parishes provide youth work services.
 These activities are funded partly by state subsidies, while outreach youth work is entirely subsidised.
 The youth work provided by parishes is funded by church taxes.

 Training and support of youth workers engaged in social inclusion programmes

-Humak University of Applied Sciences and XAMK University of Applied Sciences provide education and training for youth work professionals (Community Educators, Degree Programme in NGO and Youth Work, etc.).
-The social inclusion of young people form a part of studies; for example, Humak offers a course (30 ECTS) Young People and Social Inclusion.
+For example, Humak University of Applied Sciences and XAMK University of Applied Sciences, provide education and training for youth work professionals (Community Educators, Degree Programme in NGO and Youth Work, etc.).
+The University of Tampere offers a degree programme in Youth Work and Youth Research.
+It is also possible to specialize in youth research as part of doctoral studies.The themes of the social inclusion of young people are an integral part of all these studies.
+For more information about education, training and skills recognition of youth workers, see Youth Wiki/Finland 10.5 Youth workers.

 Financial support